London risks breaking Games budget, watchdog says

 "In our view the Funding Package of 9,298 million pounds is currently so finely balanced there is the real risk that more money will be needed unless there is rigorous action to control costs in ways that represent value for money," the report said.

-The government says the Olympics are on time and on budget, with more than 500 million pounds of uncommitted contingency funds available.
+The government says the Olympics are on time and on budget, with more than 500 milion pounds of uncommitted contingency funds available.

 However, the figures are likely to cause concern as it pursues a package of severe public spending cuts to rein in a record budget deficit.